opendocsg/slw-judgments-backfill/2002_SGHC_299/report.md

  No judgment, sentence or order of a District Court or Magistrate’s Court shall be reversed or set aside unless it is shown to the satisfaction of the High Court that the judgment, acquittal, sentence or order was either wrong in law or against the weight of the evidence , or, in the case of a sentence, manifestly excessive or inadequate in the circumstances of the case.
 [Emphasis added.]

-In _Lim Ah Poh v PP_ [1992] 1 SLR 713, FA Chua J stated:
+In _Lim Ah Poh v PP_ <span class="citation">[1992] 1 SLR 713</span>, FA Chua J stated:

  An appellate court will not disturb findings of fact unless they are clearly reached against the weight of the evidence.
 In examining the evidence, an appellate court has always to bear in mind that it has neither seen nor heard t he witnesses and has to pay due regard to the trial judges’ findings and their reasons therefor.
 [Emphasis added.]

-29     I endorsed this principle in an entire line of subsequent cases: see for example _Shamsul bin Abdullah v PP_ (MA No. 145/2002), _Chua Yong Khiang Melvin v PP_ [1999] 4 SLR 87, _Soh Yang Tick v PP_ [1998] 2 SLR 42 and _Sundara Moorthy Lankatharan v PP_ [1997] 3 SLR 464.
+29     I endorsed this principle in an entire line of subsequent cases: see for example _Shamsul bin Abdullah v PP_ (MA No. 145/2002), _Chua Yong Khiang Melvin v PP_ <span class="citation">[1999] 4 SLR 87</span>, _Soh Yang Tick v PP_ <span class="citation">[1998] 2 SLR 42</span> and _Sundara Moorthy Lankatharan v PP_ <span class="citation">[1997] 3 SLR 464</span>.
 In _Soh Yang Tick v PP_ , I held, specifically in relation to situations where findings of fact depend on the credibility and veracity of witnesses, that an appellate court should be reluctant to overturn the trial judge’s findings.
 This is simply because the appellate court is in a less advantageous position as compared to the trial judge, who has had the benefit of hearing the evidence of the witnesses in full, and observing their demeanour.
 I then summarised the effect of the governing jurisprudence as follows:

  The upshot of these cases is that factual findings of fact [ sic ] are prima facie correct and will not be lightly disturbed in the absence of good reasons.
 To do so would be contrary to the function of an appellate court, for its duties lie in correcting errors, and not in the reviewing of facts.